YuvrajKhavad/server-actions/README.md

 # Server Actions
 Different "exec" PHP commands for download, zip, unzip and directory permission.
 Sometimes we don't have access to cPanel then we can use below commands.

+# Full free to send your pull request

 # Note
 First check "exec" funcation anable or not using below code.
 Becuase some server disabled.